lamberta/devkit-doc/guide/game-walkthrough.md

 });
 ~~~

-At the top of this file, two modules from the SDK and three
+At the top of this file, two modules from the DevKit and three
 additional source files are imported in to our project using the
 [`import`](../api/utilities.html#import) statement:

 ~~~
-//sdk imports
+// devkit imports
 import device;
 import ui.StackView as StackView;
-//user imports
+// user imports
 import src.TitleScreen as TitleScreen;
 import src.GameScreen as GameScreen;
 import src.soundcontroller as soundcontroller;